 - Download: MTPC’s Best Practices for Serving Transgender and Gender Non-Conforming Students in Schools

-These recommendations were prepared by the MTPC Policy Committee and reflect the best education practice models used in other school systems or districts in the United States; existing laws, policies and regulations for school systems in other states; and policy recommendations devised by transgender and LGB think tanks; and education policy specialists.
+These recommendations were prepared by the MTPC Policy Committee and reflect the best education practice models used in other school systems or districts in the United States; existing laws, policies, and regulations for school systems in other states; policy recommendations devised by transgender and LGBT think tanks; and education policy specialists.